South Africa crush NZ to boost T20 World Cup hopes

 'It's embarrassing' - reaction

-New Zealand captain Suzie Bates: "Firstly, credit has to go to South Africa.
+New Zealand captain Sophie Devine: "Firstly, credit has to go to South Africa.
 They completely outplayed us.
 To be honest, it's embarrassing.

 "We've trained hard, put in all the work behind the scenes and then to come out and perform like that two games in a row is simply not good enough in international cricket.